 In the lettercol of Captain America #121 (Jan.
 1970), a young soldier wrote in to inquire how he might best keep up with the comics continuity, since his PX didn’t stock issues consistently, and wondered if Marvel sold back issues.
 The Marvel response was that they were doing their “best to cut out at least the more confusing aspects of our continued stories.
 This way, if and when you can obtain an issue (and naturally, we hope for both our sakes that it’ll be as often as possible), you won’t feel left out because you didn’t see the previous story—or frustrated because you’re afraid you may miss the next one.”
 In other words, they wanted to be accommodating for new readers.
 In the present day, the continuity is such a confusing mess it makes it almost impossible for new readers to get started.
-In fact, if one didn’t know any better, you’d think they were purposely trying to alienate them.
+In fact, if one didn’t know any better, you’d think they were purposely trying to push them away.

 Some quarters are suggesting that Marvel’s efforts toward diversity are what’s hurting sales.
 I don’t believe this is the case.
 The problem is not diversity; I believe the problem is Marvel’s approach to the issue.